patzsantos/e-portfolio-uoeo/ssdcs_unit12.md

 ## Independent Work

+_Note:_ The action plan and skills matrix might look small in this webpage.
+Here is a [Github folder](https://github.com/patzsantos/e-portfolio-uoeo/tree/module3/ssdcs/Action%20Plan%20and%20Skills%20Matrix) link so that you can have a better look at them.

 <details><summary><h3>e-Portfolio Submission</h3></summary><br>

 It's this website.
 Please feel free to navigate the Secure Software Development page from https://patzsantos.github.io/e-portfolio-uoeo/ssdcs_landing .</details>